 - Tina Falk – “Whether it’s daily client calls, weekly meetings, or a few exercise classes a week, it is worth preparing you and your space on an energetic level before and after each and every call.”
 Good Feng Shui for Video Conferencing

 There is a lot of noise out there in our world.
 In the moment, it probably feels ok to repeat what you are hearing, without giving much thought to whether it is true for you and what affect it will have.
 I want to challenge you to be conscious about what you are sharing and how.
-Today I had two treats shared with me.
+One day during the pandemic I had two treats shared with me.
 My daughter Sarah sent me a short video of her flowers blooming in their backyard.
 This meant the world to me since I no longer live close to them.
 Then my brother spoke up on our family text line and asked that we no longer talk about the virus but focus on personal sharing and connecting with each other.
 So, I got to experience that sharing sweetness can be simple and standing up for honorable sharing matters.
 I know I want my sharing to add guidance, insight, wisdom and hope.
 What about you?
 What affect are your words having?

 Here are shares from three of my favorite messengers.

 - Erin Elizabeth Wells – “This is the time to practice radical responsibility.
 Will you slump into being a victim of life or will you claim your role as the captain of your ship?”
-How to keep going in uncertain times

 - Renee Trudeau – “As you reflect on what your life is trying to tell you, invite in curiosity, compassion, and ask for support from trusted friends.
 And remember, just because the veil has been lifted, doesn’t mean you have to rush to action.”
 What is this time illuminating for you

 - Michael A. Singer – “Our primary job is to have clarity on the inside so we can take right action on the outside.”
 An interview by Tami Simon of Sounds True.
 Resilience in Challenging Times